alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 - Enter "A" when prompted
 - Sign in with the global admin account for your active directory
 - Enter your Azure Active directory ID (Note: if you see a service principal error here this is because you don't have any valid P1 licenses, purchase licenses and then re-run the commands in this section)
+    - On the Azure AAD on the Azure portal click the settings icon on the top bar and click `export all settings`.
+The AAD ID is found under `"tenant": `
 - Enter "Y" when prompted

 #### Installation of Safe Haven Management environment complete.